Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 A real algorithm would break down the exponentiation into basic quantum gates.
 It would also check several fractions and periods near to the sampled value, in case the sampled result was close instead of exact.
 It would deal with special cases like "Oops, I'm an extremely lucky person and the base I chose at random isn't co-prime to the modulus.".
-It would check for various classically-easy cases like small factors, square numbers, etc.
+It would check for various classically-easy cases like small factors and square numbers.
 And so on and so on.

-# End to End Example
+# End to end example

 We have all the pieces we need, let's apply them.